LUDO-Lab-Research/ASD3DP-DG/docs/wiki/verification.md

 # Verification

-Verify each downloaded archive group against its published SHA-256 checksum before extraction.
-For split archives, gather every numbered part of a group and start extraction from the first part.
-The download page will provide exact filenames, checksums, and extraction commands once the public package is available.
+Verify each downloaded file against the top-level `SHA256SUMS` in the [Google Drive dataset folder](https://drive.google.com/drive/folders/1dABXcAjs-b6dA5qjiMSdtwvO69cFOt2g) before extraction.
+The audio files are independent session archives, so you can extract one session at a time.

 | Stage | Check |
 |---|---|